-Melania Trump’s Body Language At The 2019 State Of The Union Showed Some Priorities
+Melania Trump Had Some Charming Interactions At The State Of The Union

 Sure, most of the focus during the State of the Union was on the president — especially because it was a moment that was in danger of not even happening — but you can't have a successful recap of the event without taking note of all the key players, and at the top of that list is the first lady, Melania Trump.
 After a long stretch out of the public eye, the first lady rolled up to President Donald Trump's second State of the Union on Feb.
 5 and took a seat amidst her guests, including two young children.
 While she mostly kept a low profile, Melania Trump's body language at the State of the Union might show she was more focused on the kids than the speech.